todd-tao/CTF-WriteUps/H@cktivityCon_2021_CTF/Warmups/README.md

 `
 EBTGYYLHPNQTINLEGRSTOMDCMZRTIMBXGY2DKMJYGVSGIOJRGE2GMOLDGBSWM7IK
 `
-### Solve
+### Solution
 The challenge is the a hint.
 64/2 = 32.
 Thus it is encoded by base32.

 **flag{a45d4e70bfc407645185dd9114f9c0ef}**

 ---